kyma-project/kyma/components/compass-runtime-agent/README.md

 ```

 The Compass Runtime Agent has the following parameters:
-- **controllerSyncPeriod** is the time period between resyncing exissting resources.
+- **controllerSyncPeriod** is the time period between resyncing existing resources.
+The default value is `60` and it is in seconds.
 - **minimalConfigSyncTime** is the minimal time between synchronizing the configuration.
+The default value is `300` and it is in seconds.
 - **integrationNamespace** is the namespaces in which the resources are created.
+The default namespace is `kyma-integration`.
 - **gatewayPort** is the Application Gateway port.
+The default port is `8080`.
 - **insecureConfigurationFetch** specifies whether to fetch the configuration with disabled TLS verification.
+The default value is `false`.
 - **uploadServiceUrl** is the URL of the upload service.
+It is empty by default.

 The Compass Runtime Agent also uses the following environment variables:
 - **DIRECTOR_URL**